Crater Lake Bike Tour New!

 From Eugene to Bend amid Central Oregon's Cascades

 Now this is living!
 Summer sun shining.
 Cold beverage in hand.
 Feet up, kicking back on the deck of Crater Lake Lodge.
 Marveling at the indescribable blue of the water...
 There's nowhere you need to be and nothing you need to do.
 If there were, why would you want to?
-Thirty-three vigorous miles around the rim this morning, with views of Crater Lake from every angle - each new vista somehow even better than the last.
+Thirty-four vigorous miles around the rim this morning, with views of Crater Lake from every angle - each new vista somehow even better than the last.
 You're still feeling mesmerized.
 And completely content.
 You might even say you couldn't wait for tomorrow...if life weren't so perfect today.

 Days 1-2 Astonishing Crater Lake, the country's deepest lake - uniquely beautiful and seemingly undiscovered From mile-high Diamond Lake Resort, pedal rolling terrain against a backdrop of thick conifer forests Cross into Crater Lake National Park - ready for the 2,500-foot climb to the top of the crater?
 As you circle the rim of this enormous caldera, you can't help admiring the lake's intense sapphire color and amazing clarity Each curve in the road brings another incredible vista, from the cinder cone of Wizard Island to the 9,000-foot-peak of Mount Scott Unwind at the lodge or explore the spectacular landscape on foot.